Understanding Viewpoints

 As you can see, it’s best to group the triples to ensure that you first retrieve all the application and database information before linking them all to data entities.
 The result looks something like this:

-Using groupings gives you more control over how you build our viewpoints, especially where you have metamodels consisting of similar types and relationships - for example, specialized component types representing different types of technology or similar process flow concepts that, although different, have similar patterns of relationships.
+Using groupings gives you more control over how you build your viewpoints, especially where you have metamodels consisting of similar types and relationships - for example, specialized component types representing different types of technology or similar process flow concepts that, although different, have similar patterns of relationships.

-Putting Theory into Practice
+Putting Theory Into Practice

 There’s a lot of power in the concepts above, and learning how best to use them will take some practice.
 The best approach is to start building some simple viewpoints that give immediate value to your stakeholders, and then build up to more complex types.
 If you need guidance, check out our Viewpoint Patterns knowledge base article for ideas on getting started.